 7.7.7.
 Clause 7.7.6 does not apply where:

-(a) System Management has operational control of the relevant Registered Facility in accordance with clause 7.8, in which case System Management may communicate the Dispatch Instruction or System Instruction at a later time and by a method agreed with the Market Participant.; or
+(a) System Management has operational control of the relevant Registered Facility in accordance with clause 7.8, in which case System Management may communicate the Dispatch Instruction or Operating Instruction at a later time and by a method agreed with the Market Participant.; or

-7.7.7A(b) Clause 7.7.6 does not apply where the Dispatch System Instruction is deemed to have been issued in respect of a Registered Facility in accordance with an Ancillary Service Contract or Network Control Service Contract and relates to the automatic activation of the Ancillary Service or Network Control Service in which case System Management may communicate the Dispatch Instruction to the relevant Market Participant at a later time in accordance with the Ancillary Services contract or Network Control Service Contract.
+7.7.7A(b) Clause 7.7.6 does not apply where the Dispatch Operating Instruction is deemed to have been issued in respect of a Registered Facility in accordance with an Ancillary Service Contract or Network Control Service Contract and relates to the automatic activation of the Ancillary Service or Network Control Service in which case System Management may communicate the Dispatch Instruction to the relevant Market Participant at a later time in accordance with the Ancillary Services contract or Network Control Service Contract.

 7.7.8.
-System Management must record all Dispatch Instructions and System Instructions, including confirmations of receipt received from Market Participants, in a form sufficient for independent audit and for settlement purposes.
+System Management must record all Dispatch Instructions and Operating Instructions, including confirmations of receipt received from Market Participants, in a form sufficient for independent audit and for settlement purposes.

 7.7.9.
-System Management must document the procedure System Management and Market Participants must follow in forming, issuing, recording, receiving and confirming Dispatch Instructions and System Instructions and in determining the quantities described in clauses 7.7.5A and 7.7.5D in the Power System Operation Procedure, and:
+System Management must document the procedure System Management and Market Participants must follow in forming, issuing, recording, receiving and confirming Dispatch Instructions and Operating Instructions and in determining the quantities described in clauses 6.15.1(b)(i) and 7.7.5D in the Power System Operation Procedure, and:

-(a) System Management must follow that documented Market Procedure when issuing, recording, and confirming a Dispatch Instruction and in determining the quantities described in clauses 7.7.5A and 7.7.5D; and
+(a) System Management must follow that documented Market Procedure when issuing, recording, and confirming a Dispatch Instruction and in determining the quantities described in clauses 6.15.1(b)(i) and 7.7.5D; and

-(b) Market Participants must follow that documented Market Procedure when receiving and confirming a Dispatch Instruction and in providing information to support the calculation of the quantity described in clause 7.7.5A.
+(b) Market Participants must follow that documented Market Procedure when receiving and confirming a Dispatch Instruction and in providing information to support the calculation of the quantity described in clause 6.15.1(b)(i).

 7.7.10.
-When System Management has issued a dDispatch iInstruction or a System Instruction to a Demand Side Programme to decrease its consumption, System Management it may issue a further instruction terminating the requirement for the Demand Side Programme decrease its consumption providing that:
+When System Management has issued a dDispatch iInstruction or an Operating Instruction to a Demand Side Programme to decrease its consumption, System Management it may issue a further Instruction terminating the requirement for the Demand Side Programme decrease its consumption providing that:

 (a) the further instruction is issued at least four hours before it is to come into effect; and